JackGamesAR/portfolio/index.md

 ### Jack's Hangout:

-This is my personal server with 180 members.
+This is my personal server with over 200 members.
 It is mainly for my [YouTube Channel](https://youtube.com/JackGamesAndReviews), however it has an active and fun community, where people can chat, share memes, and also use my bot that I coded to complete "Jobs" to earn coins, in order to purchase coloured name roles!
 You can check out my server [here](https://discord.gg/2thPqQWJsR)

 ### Veevs' World: